Learnathon-By-Geeky-Solutions/snake-charmers/frontend/README.md

 ```
 ## Good Luck!

-We wish you all the best on your development journey with the LifeRide project.
+Wish you all the best on your development journey with the LifeRide project.
 May your code be bug-free, your builds be swift, and your deployments be smooth.
 Happy coding!